Psalms For Life

 13 Then I’ll teach fellow rebels about your grace

-and they’ll come back home to you.
+and they’ll come running back to you.

 14 Wash this monstrous blood off my hands